-At some point, most people will either witness or be involved in an accident or experience a medical emergency.
+At some point, most people will either witness or be involved in an accident, or experience a medical or mental health emergency.

 Knowing what to do next and who to call can potentially save lives.